splunk/observability-workshop/content/en/s4r/9-war-room/_index.md

 archetype: chapter
 ---

-It is common for developer teams to desire a quick overview of the health status of their application(s) and to  display this  an a wall mounted TV for example.
+It is common for development and SRE teams to require a summary of the health of their application(s).
+More often or not this is displayed on wall-mounted TVs.
 The Splunk observability suite has a perfect solution for this in its custom dashboard capability.
 In this section we are going to build an Application Health Page we can use and run on the dev's monitors or TV screens.